modulargaming/modulargaming/modulargaming/user/guide/user/avatar.md

 And we are done, you should now have something that looks like this at user settings, be sure to enable the driver in the config.
 ![Gravatar result](gravatar.png)

+Be sure to check out the other avatar drivers in the module for more code examples.